BlueSkies for Children has, from its inception, considered its mission to have three parts:

 Click here to download recent editions of the Banner, and here to sign up to receive the Banner monthly.

 You can also access some of our articles here.

 A good teacher is a good problem-solver.
 An Early Care and Education classroom bubbles with human growth and emotion, and sometimes it bubbles over!
 To orchestrate a smoothly-running classroom, the teacher anticipates rough spots with preventive strategies, and can step back (in her mind, if not physically) from the heat of the moment to note challenging times in the day for later consideration.

 Adult Education History

 Subsequent adult education has been offered through programs such as the Working With Play series, as funding permits.
-In this program, the entire teaching and program staff of eight child care centers attended full day workshops at BlueSkies to learn more about teaching through the children’s play.
-During the following 3 months, the centers received on-site coaching from a mentor teacher who helped them arrange their classrooms and yards, and teach the routines, that would allow the children to be more self-directed in their play.
+In this program, the entire teaching and program staff of eight child care centers attended full-day workshops at BlueSkies to learn more about supporting children’s learning through play.
+During the following three months, the centers received on-site coaching from a mentor teacher who helped them arrange their classrooms and yards and teach routines that would allow the children to be more self-directed in their play.